TheOdinProject/curriculum/foundations/installations/installations.md

 Windows Terminal is an terminal application that lets you more easily customize and run terminals, as well as supporting multiple tabs which can each run their own different terminals.

-- Follow [Microsoft's guide](https://learn.microsoft.com/en-us/windows/terminal/install) to install Windows Terminal.
+- [Install Window's Terminal](https://learn.microsoft.com/en-us/windows/terminal/install) by using the direct install option.

 #### Step 1.3.2: Setting WSL2 as default (Optional)

 Unless you are regularly using other terminals on your computer we recommend that you set WSL as the default terminal program when you open Windows Terminal.

-You can follow the [section on setting a default profile](https://learn.microsoft.com/en-us/windows/terminal/install#set-your-default-terminal-application) in the guide above to set it to Ubuntu.
+- Open Windows Terminal by searching for terminal in your applications.
+- Click the dropdown next to the new tab button (at the top of the windows), and select Settings.
+- You should see a Default Profile option with a dropdown next to it.
+- In the dropdown select Ubuntu
+- Click save at the bottom of the page

 ### Step 2 Opening WSL2

-On Windows there are two primary ways to open WSL2: either via the terminal or via the app icon.
+On Windows there are three primary ways to open WSL2.

 - If you set Windows Terminal to open a Ubuntu terminal by default you can start a new WSL2 session by simply opening the terminal app.
+- Otherwise you can open Windows Terminal, click the dropdown next to the new tab button (at the top of the windows), and select Ubuntu.
 - If you search for Ubuntu in the application search bar you should see a application titled Ubuntu; simply open it to start a new terminal session.

 <div class="lesson-note lesson-note--warning">